 It has been demonstrated that the blue rays of the spectrum seem to accelerate macular degeneration more than other rays of the spectrum.
 This means that very bright light, such as sunlight or its reflection in the ocean and desert, may worsen macular degeneration.
 Special sunglasses that block out the blue end of the spectrum may decrease the progress of the disease.
 However, more research is needed in this area.

-Please contact the Nielsen Eye Center at 617-471-5665 or 877-373-2020 for information on treatment for macular degeneration.
+Please contact the Nielsen Eye Center at 617-471-5665 for information regarding the treatment for macular degeneration.
 Patient Advocates at our offices south of Boston including Quincy, Weymouth and Norwell and other Massachusetts-area locations can help.